Cwt Ogwen Hide and Natural Play Area

 The wooden hide or ‘cwt’ in Welsh was built using traditional woodworking skills and the materials used were sourced from felled trees and reclaimed timber.
 It sits on specially built stilts above the water, providing an elevated view across to the River Ogwen and the fields and mountains of Snowdonia beyond.

-As well as an amzing hide, the Ranger Team have been busy creating a Natural Woodland Play Area which opens in 2018.
+As well as an amazing hide, the Ranger Team have been busy creating a Natural Woodland Play Area.
 Ask at the Visitor Centre for details.

 Bring your wellies